railsbridge-boston/railsbridge-boston/views/installfest.markdown

 [Interactive Ruby (irb)](/installfest/interactive_ruby)

 ### 4. Install a Text Editor
-You will want a text editor that designed for coding.
+You will want a text editor that is designed for coding.
 These instructions will show you how to install a good text editor, and the basics of using it effectively.

 [Text Editor](/installfest/text_editor)